 The School of Communications Advisory Board provides professional expertise to the faculty, internship and career networking to students, and program support to the school.
 Media professionals and corporate executives—many of them current or former Elon parents—come to campus each semester to share their expertise in classes.
 In fact, many students say the Advisory Board visit is a highlight of the semester.
 In turn, the faculty benefits from a discussion of media and communication trends that may impact curriculum, the internship program and the job market for seniors.
 Additional support comes in the form of annual contributions and development efforts to enhance the School of Communications.

-Michael Clemente is CEO of NewsMax TV, a New York-based cable news channel owned by Newsmax Media.
-He is responsible for the channel’s programming and daily operations.
-Clemente spent 27 years at ABC News, during which he was senior producer for “20/20” and “World News Tonight with Peter Jennings” before becoming senior executive producer of the ABC Digital Media Group and executive producer of ABCNews.com and ABC News Now, the first-ever live 24/7 broadband wireless news channel.
+Michael Clemente P’10 is special advisor to the president and executive producer of “Centerpoint,” a news program on the international Christian-based Trinity Broadcasting Network.
+Additionally, he is founder of Point West Media, a firm that designs strategies for TV, online and digital companies.
+Previously, Clemente was the CEO of NewsMax TV, responsible for the channel’s programming and daily operations.
+Clemente spent 27 years at ABC News, during which he was senior producer for “20/20” and “World News Tonight with Peter Jennings” before becoming senior executive producer of the ABC Digital Media Group and executive producer of ABCNews.com.
 Clemente joined Fox News in 2009 as senior vice president of news and was promoted in 2012 to executive vice president, overseeing all news operations for the most-watched cable network.
-Earlier in his career, he spent two years at CNN in Washington, overseeing news coverage out of Washington and helping grow CNN’s signature talk shows “Crossfire” and “Inside Politics.”
+Earlier in his career, he spent two years at CNN, overseeing news coverage out of Washington and helping grow CNN’s signature talk shows “Crossfire” and “Inside Politics.”
 He is a graduate of American University.

-Angela Connor is founder & CEO of Change Agent Communications, a marketing communications consultancy in Raleigh's Research Triangle Park focused on helping brands navigate change, stay on top of emerging trends, and thrive in a world where change is the new norm.
-Previously, she served as executive vice president of media and audience engagement for Capstrat (acquired by Ketchum), one of the Triangle’s largest communications firms, as well as vice president of business development and audience engagement at Gelia in Cary, North Carolina.
+Angela Connor is director of internal communications and storytelling at Bandwidth, a software company headquartered in Raleigh.
+Previously, she founded Change Agent Communications, a marketing communications consultancy focused on helping brands navigate change and stay on top of emerging trends.
+Her past roles have also included serving as executive vice president of media and audience engagement for Capstrat (acquired by Ketchum), one of the Triangle’s largest communications firms, as well as vice president of business development and audience engagement at Gelia in Cary, North Carolina.
 With more than 17 years of experience in print, broadcast and online news – with stops in Cleveland, Raleigh and throughout Florida – the former multimedia journalist is an expert on engaging online audiences.
-Her highly rated book, titled “18 Rules of Community Engagement: A Guide for Building Relationships and Connecting With Customers Online,” provides readers with strategies for building and growing successful online communities.
+Her book, titled “18 Rules of Community Engagement: A Guide for Building Relationships and Connecting With Customers Online,” provides readers with strategies for building successful online communities.
 She is a graduate of Bowling Green State University.

 Ben Davis is CEO and founder of Phizzle, Inc., an engagement marketing software company based in San Francisco.
 It provides mobile, social and digital campaigns for companies such as Madison Square Garden, Brooklyn Nets, Cleveland Cavs, Learfield Sports, NESN and many others to enhance relationships between their properties and their fans.
 Prior to Phizzle, Davis founded a mobile gaming company, Pixiem, which was sold to a publicly traded company.
 He began his career working for several Fortune 500 companies, including Xerox, Parametric Technology and EMC, where he spent 10 years in various sales and sales management positions.
 Ben is an adviser for Evidence Based Associates where he actively promotes systemic change in criminal and juvenile justice systems.
 Formerly a professional basketball player in Europe, Davis is a graduate of Walsh University.

-Renee Kopkowski is president and partner for strat-igence Inc., a communications consultancy with headquarters in Chester, New Jersey.
-Based in Atlanta, Kopkowski leads the development of strategic communications programs and campaigns for clients in the pharmaceutical, food service and technology industries.
+Renee Kopkowski P’20 is vice president for institute communications at the Georgia Institute of Technology.
+Previously, she was president and partner for strat-igence Inc., a communications consultancy, where she led the development of strategic communications programs and campaigns for clients in the pharmaceutical, food service and technology industries.
 Before joining strat-igence, she served as vice president of communications for Popeyes Louisiana Kitchen, Inc., overseeing the communications for the world’s second-largest quick-service chicken concept.
-She was also senior director of global external communications for candy maker Mars, Inc., the $3.2 billion business known best for producing six of the country’s top 10 chocolate brands.
-Earlier in her career, Kopkowski was co-owner of Wonder Public Relations, a boutique communications agency based near Atlanta, worked in television news, and held media relations roles with two large hospital systems in Florida and Georgia.
+She was also senior director of global external communications for candy maker Mars, Inc. Earlier in her career, Kopkowski was co-owner of Wonder Public Relations, a boutique communications agency based near Atlanta, worked in television news, and held media relations roles with two large hospital systems in Florida and Georgia.
 She is a graduate of Clemson University and Georgia State University’s Graduate School.

-Eric Kraus is executive vice president of communications and public affairs at Clean Harbors, Inc., a provider of environmental, energy and industrial services based in Norwell, Massachusetts.
-It is the largest hazardous waste disposal company in North America.
-Most recently, he served as senior vice president and chief communications officer at Bacardi Ltd., which oversees more than 200 brands and labels of rum and other spirits.
-Previously, Kraus was senior vice president of corporate communications and public affairs at Covidien, a $12 billion healthcare products company; a vice president at Gillette where he was instrumental in negotiating the sponsorship of Gillette Stadium, home of the NFL’s New England Patriots; and a vice president at Procter & Gamble.
-Before that, he was a Boston Herald reporter, account executive at PR agencies, and public relations manager for Miller Brewing Co.
+Eric Kraus P’16 is principal of Kimball Road Strategies, facilitating public affairs, corporate marketing, public relations and environmental, social and governance (ESG) counsel to companies in consumer products, healthcare, pharmaceuticals, high technology and entertainment.
+He previously served as executive vice president of communications and public affairs at Clean Harbors, Inc., a provider of environmental, energy and industrial services based in Massachusetts.
+Before Clean Harbors, he served as senior vice president and chief communications officer at Bacardi Ltd.; senior vice president of corporate communications and public affairs at Covidien; and a vice president at Procter & Gamble.
+Additionally, he was a Boston Herald reporter, account executive at PR agencies, and public relations manager for Miller Brewing Co.
 He is a graduate of Boston University.

 Sunshine Overkamp, APR, is chairman of Overkamp Overkamp-Smith, a consulting firm in Atlanta that specializes in strategic planning and crisis communications.
 She previously served as vice president of the Council on Foundations in Washington, D.C., senior vice president of the United Way of America, and as a journalist.
 Among her honors is an Emmy from the National Academy of Television Arts and Sciences, election to the Honor Roll of Women in Public Relations, and being named most admired practitioner of nonprofit public relations by pr reporter.
 She has served on the national board of the Public Relations Society of America, chaired the Ethics Promotion Committee, and served on the Universal Accreditation Board.
 She is a graduate of Michigan State University and has an MBA from Pepperdine University.